freedomofpress/securedrop-dev-docs/docs/translations.rst

 	[i18n 3637b3d] changes a string
 	 2 files changed, 2 insertions(+), 2 deletions(-)

-This check is also performed during linting in CI.
 When you open a pull request for your branch, a maintainer will review your string changes for their translation impact.

 Weblate